Think of a 70-foot wave.

 There’s a tiny dot on top of this giant wave.

-It glides gracefully over the top and down into the barrel, a little white trail following it.
+The dot glides gracefully over the top and down into the barrel, a little white trail following.

 That dot is Laird Hamilton.

 Part madman, part dolphin and part Achilles, big wave surfer Laird Hamilton was literally born into the environment that he spends most of his time in.
 His mother gave birth to him on March 2nd, 1964 at UCSF Medical Centre into an experimental salt-water tank that was designed to ease the pain of labour.

 His watery entrance into the world was but the beginning of a life spent in the ocean.
 Growing up in Oahu, Hawaii, Laird took to surfing at a young age, with his stepfather, former pro surfer Bill Hamilton, teaching him the ropes.
 He was always an excellent surfer, but despite his obvious skill and natural talent, Laird never wanted to be on the professional surfing circuit.

 In the early 90’s, Hamilton, along with friends like fellow big wave surfer Dave Kalama, frequently surfed the North Shore of the Island of Maui.
 Pe’hai, also known as Jaws, boasts some of the biggest and most powerful waves in the world.
 Spurred on by a longing to ride the massive breaks that they could see in the distance, but couldn’t paddle to with just their boards, Hamilton and Kalama began using a Jet Ski and a towrope to get onto those mammoth waves.
 This method, known as tow in surfing, would revolutionize big wave surfing.